 I am happy to say that Country Meadows has helped restore balance for our family.
 Now when I visit grandmother, the time spent together is quality time.
 My focus is on her, where it should be, not on household maintenance and chores.
 The difference in her attitude and outlook on life surprises us all.
 And the evenings are no longer a lonely and frightening time for her.
 Now, the silence is filled by conversation with friends, occasionally music, but most importantly laughter.
 And it’s her laughter—the best kind!”

-~ A South Hills Nursing and Rehabilitation Center Resident
+~ Daughter-in-law of a Bethlehem Nursing & Rehabilitation Center Resident

 ~ Daughter of a Frederick Resident